Lehua18/DONKIDataSorter/README.md

 ## How to use
 ### Download
-Please download the entire project folder (SunData) to your computer
+Please download the entire project folder (SunData) to your computer.
+When IntelliJ opens, either click the 'open' button in the top right of the screen or, if IntelliJ opens a preexisting project, click the hamburger in the top left, and go to Files -> Open.
 ### Use

 [![Watch the video](Video/Thumbnail.png)](https://youtu.be/SvB722k2_Bg)